flag0010/pop_gen_cnn/selection/README.md

 To train the CNN first run: `python3 train.model.PYTHON3.py`

 This will sequentially train the CNN for 3 epochs and at the end run on the test data producing the final confusion matrix found in the paper.
+There are 5 classes of sweeps, and in the model they are encoded as follows: neutral=0, hard=1, hard-near=2, soft=3, soft-near=4

 For now this one can only be run using our previously produced training file.
 Later I will update with discoal code used for producing your own.